153957/153957/content/timelapse_guide.md

 So, what exactly does this mean and how do we achieve this *Time-lapse* effect?
 You'll need a camera and a subject that changes over time, like a sunset or flowers.
-Then simply need to take photos at a different speed then at which you will play them back.
+Then simply need to take photos at a different interval then the interval at which you will play them back.

 #### Example

 Take a total of 100 photos, taking one photo every 10 seconds:<br>
 **100 photos × 10 seconds = 1000 seconds**.<br>
-Make a movie playing at 25 fps from these photos, the movie will be 4 seconds long:<br>
+Make a movie playing at 25 frame per second (fps) from these photos, the movie will be 4 seconds long:<br>
 **100 photos / 25 frames per second = 4 seconds**.<br>
 This movie will speed up time by a factor of 250:<br>
 **1000 seconds / 4 seconds = 250×**.

-So if a flower normally takes half an hour to open, you can show that flower opening with a movie 8 seconds long if you take one photo every 10 seconds and play it back at 25 frames per second<br>
+If a flower normally takes about half an hour (2000 seconds) to open, you can show that flower opening with a movie 8 seconds long if you take one photo every 10 seconds and play it back at 25 frames per second<br>
 **2000 seconds / 250 = 8 seconds**

 Using this basic knowledge, you can take the photos at a shorter or longer